 Robyn Maggio has a Master of Social Work from Tulane University.
 She has worked in different education and training capacities at organizations across the country, including the City of Charleston (Charleston, SC), Columbus State University, (Columbus, GA) and the Recovery School District (New Orleans, LA).
 From coordinating education programs, to developing trainings and reviewing course curriculum, Robyn is skilled at creating and delivering quality information.
 She has a passion for learning, sharing and making information accessible to all populations.
 In her free time, Robyn is a yoga instructor, loves to travel and enjoys anything that allows her to learn and try new things.

-Carla Marin, Bilingual Health Information Specialist
+Carla Marin, Bilingual Health Information and Resources Specialist

-Karen Sampson, Health Information Specialist
+Karen Sampson, Health Information Specialist and eNewsletter Editor

 Karen Sampson Hoffman earned a Master of Arts in Communication from the State University of New York College at Brockport.
 Karen previously served as the Communications Manager for CHADD.
 She has worked as a reporter in Western New York and as the editor-in-charge of a weekly newspaper along Lake Ontario.
 She taught journalism at the State University of New York at Fredonia and later became Assistant Director of Campus Ministry at Fredonia Newman Center.
 Today, she has leadership roles with civic and social organizations in Maryland, while exploring the concept of modern-day village homesteading, with a large garden and pantry full of home-canned goods.